 Hanoi Family Travels Together

-This excursion for HWS alumni, alumnae and parents explores the culture and history of Vietnam as we visit both urban centers and countryside and experience meaningful personal contact with the Vietnamese.
-Vietnam is dominated by two very distinct regions: the ancient north and the modern south.
-We will arrive in Hanoi - the traditional, intellectual, and ancient capital for the last several thousand years.
-During our seven days in the north we will become familiar with Hanoi's vibrant ancient quarter, and sites such as the Temple of Literature, the Water Puppet Theater, and Hoa Lo prison - to name just a few.
+This excursion for HWS alumni, alumnae and parents explores the culture and history of Vietnam as we visit both urban centers and countryside, and experience meaningful personal contact with the Vietnamese.
+Vietnam is dominated by three very distinct regions: the ancient north, the charming coast, and the modern south.
+We will arrive in Hanoi, perceived as the traditional, intellectual, and ancient capital for the last several thousand years.
+During our five days in the north we will become familiar with Hanoi's vibrant ancient quarter, and sites such as the Temple of Literature, the Water Puppet Theater, and Hoa Lo prison - to name just a few.
 Expanding into the environs outside of Hanoi, we will visit villages with famous pagodas and those where ancient crafts such as ceramics, paper and silk are practiced in much the same manner as centuries ago.
-We will experience the extraordinary and diverse geography of Vietnam through an overnight excursion on Halong Bay where we will sleep on the boat, and an overnight stay at Mai Chau, sleeping at an old weaving village of homes on stilts surrounded by lush, terraced rice paddies.
-For the still more adventurous there will be a lunch at the snake village (optional menu choices available!).
+We will experience the extraordinary and diverse geography of Vietnam through an excursion to Halong Bay, and an overnight stay at Mai Chau, where we will sleep at an old weaving village made up of homes on stilts surrounded by lush, terraced rice paddies.
+For the still more adventurous there will be a lunch at the snake village - with other menu choices available.

 Ho Chi Minh Museum, Saigon